iq-motion-control/iq-module-communication-doc/docs/langs/cpp.rst

 .. code-block:: c++

     /*
-    * IQ Motion Control read motor coil temperature.
+    * Vertiq read motor coil temperature.
     *
     * This code shows how to use Serial over USB to read the
     * motor coil temperature